alexoms/lemonpepper/README.md

 ### Optional - Settings tab - Enter Picovoice Orca to enable text to speech for reading LLM output out loud
 1. Go to https://picovoice.ai/platform/orca/
-2. Create an account and generate an AccessKey
+2. Create a free account and generate an AccessKey.
+It has a limit of 10M characters but that should be enough.
+This will require an internet connection for local usage as they verify the access key that way.
+This functionality is experimental for now.
+If it becomes a blocker, we will choose another TTS engine that does not have these constraints.
 3. Paste the AccessKey into the input field in the settings tab and click Save Settings

 ## Key Components